bips-hb/JSS_innsight/README.md

 between **innsight** and **innvestigate** explained in Appendix B for the LRP $\alpha$-$\beta$-rule when a bias vector occurs in the model.

+* The folder `minimal_replication_material/` contains the a minimal R script for the reproduction of the figures in the illustration section (Section 4), which is also an attachment of the JSS submission.

 Since each reference implementation has different constraints on the provided deep learning library and the available packages, the computations occur in separated conda environments with the required packages and package